EOSC-synergy/sqaaas-docs/docs/quality_assessment_and_awarding/load_report.md

-Then this JSON file can be used to recover the QAA report by heading to the QAA module's input page and using it in the `Load QAA report from previous assessment` dropdown menu as showed in the image below:
+Then this JSON file can be used to recover the QAA report by heading to the QAA module's input page and using it in the `Load QAA report from previous assessment` dropdown menu as shown in the image below:

 <p align="center">
   <img src="/img/qaa_load_qa_report.gif"/>